-CityHub opens the doors to its first hotel on the up-and-coming Bellamystraat in Amsterdam’s Oud West district.
-With 50 state-of-the-art sleeping units, a ‘digital first’ lobby and an app that familiarises travellers with the city, CityHub has hit the nail on the head when it comes to fulfilling the needs of the travel-savvy Generation Y, enabling them to explore, socialise and share experiences online.
+CityHub opens the doors to its first hotel on the up-and-coming Bellamystraat in Amsterdam’s Oud-West district.
+With 50 state-of-the-art sleeping units, a ‘digital first’ lobby and an app that familiarises travelers with the city, CityHub has hit the nail on the head when it comes to fulfilling the needs of the travel-savvy Generation Y, enabling them to explore, socialize and share experiences online.
 And so, Amsterdam will be home to the first ‘hotel of the future’.

 all images and video courtesy of CityHub